m0de-60/super-duckhunt/README.md

 5-8-2026 A few text color changes and text tweaks.

 5-7-2026 Further and final adjustments made to fatigue.
 A couple small bug fixes/typo corrections in game text.
 Also made adjustments to flood control.
-Added an option to botmaster commands for botmasters to view certain configuration settings.
+Added an option to botmaster commands for botmasters to view certain configuration settings live.
 (Will be detailed in the upcomong operator's guide.
 Working on it.)

 5-3-2026 Further, and should be final, adjustments to illegal camping system.
 Also changed the befriending/feeding messages when using !bef to show reaction time in the success message as well as tweaked the structure of the text to look more similar to when shooting a duck.